nn-dma/generate-verification-report/README.md

 Parameters are provided here by editing the `parameters.json` file.
 It is located in the `/input` directory *(not to be confused with the **`inputs`** directory inside `/src`, which is a Go package)*.

 ##### Environment variables
 The Dagger workflow expects certain environment variables to be set.
 These are related to the runtime context and will be set automatically by the GitHub workflow.
-If you run the Dagger workflow locally or have a reason to override contextual values, they can be manually set and overridden as described [here](.doc/environment_variables.md).
+If you run the Dagger workflow locally they can be manually set and as described [here](.doc/environment_variables.md).

 ##### Test results
 Test results provided as input to the Dagger worklow must be placed in the `/input/testresults` directory.
 For now, the test results must be in the form of one JSON file per test case result and each must be in the Allure-format.